gasparesganga/gasparesganga.com/labs/jquery-popup-window/index.md

 For the `position` value you can use a combination of *`top`* or *`bottom`* for vertical placement and *`left`* or *`right`* for horizzontal placement
 For the `direction` value you can use either *`horizzontal`* or *`vertical`*.
 Both of them are case insensitive.
-Words order doesn't matter, as well as spaces.
+Words' order doesn't matter, as well as spaces.
 You can shorten the words if you prefer: `top left` is the same as `tl` and `v` is the same as `vertical`.